 Tiki: (Maori, Marquesan) m. figure.

-Tiki (ti'i in Tahitian, ki'i in Hawaiian) is a the word used in Polynesia to indicate a figure, an image.
+Tiki (ti'i in Tahitian, ki'i in Hawaiian) is the word used in Polynesia to indicate a figure, an image.

 It is represented by a human figure with marked traits: big eyes, nose, ears and mouth.

-According to some Maori legends Tiki was the first man created by the god Tane (Kane in Hawaii), while other legends refer to Tiki as a demigod who created the first man.
+Many stories about Tiki exist throughout Polynesia.
+According to some Maori legends, Tiki was the first man created by the god Tane (Kane in Hawaii), while other legends refer to Tiki as a demigod who created the first man.

 The tradition of Marquesan tattooing is called patutiki, which means drawn figures.